 The recent breakthroughs in AI powered customer service, especially deep learning, have led to remarkable advances in solving problems such as speech recognition and natural language processing, with a potential to completely revolutionize a company’s processes and their customers’ experience from what it is today.
 It’s certainly an exciting time to be in customer service today.

 Alice Li is a Software Engineering Manager at Gladly where she leads the development of Gladly’s AI and machine learning capabilities.
-Gladly is the customer service platform that revolves around people not tickets.
+Gladly is the customer service platform that revolves around people, not tickets.
 And in line with our people-centric vision, we designed our AI around people too—to empower agents and make them more efficient, so they can focus on building the relationships with customers that entrench loyalty.
 Unlike other platforms, Gladly’s AI and ML is built right in, so you don’t need a data scientist to unlock the power and ROI of AI technology.
-If you’d like to learn more about what we do, and how we do it, please reach out at email@example.com.
+If you’d like to learn more about what we do, and how we do it, please schedule a demo today.